-Remember - plants use suberizationas a natural healing process.
+Remember - plants use suberization as a natural healing process.
 Suberization occurs by adding a layer of protective "corky" cells over the damaged tissue.
 These cells can reduce herbicide effectiveness by preventing absorption.
-When using frilling or cut stump methods of treatment, apply the herbicide immediately to achieve maximum absorption.
+When using frilling or cut stump methods of treatment, apply the herbicide immediately to avoid this process and achieve maximum absorption.

 Remember - roots of plants can share vascular tissue through root grafting.
 Root grafting occurs primarily within the same species but may occur between plants within the same genus.
 Your herbicide can move from a treated tree to an untreated tree, killing or injuring it.

 Remember - once the herbicide is released from a tree, it can be available for uptake by another.
 This is called flashback.
 The serious consequence of this is that a treated tree may release herbicide back into the environment, injuring other nearby trees and vegetation.

 Remember - adding stains or dyes to the herbicide solution substantially increases applicator accuracy.
 Applicators use the dyes to monitor treated trees, so they are less likely to miss or respray targeted trees.
 Use of stains can also indicate personal exposure.